-One of the most important aspects to the Ripple vs Ethereum argument regards scalability.
+One of the most important aspects of the Ripple vs Ethereum argument regards scalability.
 I mentioned earlier that Ethereum can only process about 15 transactions per second.
-Well, Ripple XRP can actually process about 1,500 per second, which is significantly more than Ethereum!
+Well, Ripple XRP can process about 1,500 per second, which is significantly more than Ethereum!

 Ultimately, in terms of performance, Ripple is certainly the better blockchain for processing transactions.
-In fact, this makes Ripple’s technology highly suitable for the cross-border payments industry that they are targeting.
+This makes Ripple’s technology highly suitable for the cross-border payments industry that they are targeting.

 Practically every bank in the world is currently using a financial intermediary called SWIFT, which allows banks to trade on an international basis.
 However, the SWIFT system is slow and expensive, meaning that Ripple is ideal for inter-bank transactions.

 So, now that you know how the two blockchains perform, in the next part of my Ripple vs Ethereum guide I am going to briefly talk about the two teams!